10 of the Best Beginner IT Certifications for Your Career

 A good understanding of network fundamentals

+If you're switching career paths or beginning your IT career, this CompTIA IT Fundamentals+ certification may be ideal.
+It verifies your fundamental understanding of IT basics.
 The exam takes 60 minutes and includes 70 multiple-choice questions focusing on software development, database basics, security, software, applications, IT terminology and concepts, infrastructure and networks.

-7. CompTIA A+
+6. CompTIA A+

 Recommended prerequisites include: